 (2) Sites may be directly approached by a study sponsor to become validated for their study and the site, in turn, contacts the CTN.

-In either instance, sites must first complete a one-page PET/CT Equipment Form and return it to the CTN for review before a phantom is sent to the site.
-When the validation is successfully completed, the site is given a certificate for each PET/CT scanner validated.
+In any instance, sites must first complete a one-page PET/CT Equipment Form and return it to the CTN via email for review before a phantom is sent to the site.
+When the validation is successfully completed, the site is given a certificate of completion for each PET/CT scanner validated.
 Validation is effective for one year; however, a study sponsor may require more frequent validations while a site is actively participating in the study.